dougeby/IntuneDocs/intune/ios-device-features-settings.md

 1. In **Settings**, select **Web Content Filter (supervised only)**.
 2. Choose the **Filter Type**.
 Your options:

     - **Configure URLs**: Use Apple’s built-in web filter that looks for adult terms, including profanity and sexually explicit language.
-This feature evaluates each web page as it's loaded, and attempts to identify and block unsuitable content.
-You can also configure URLs that aren't checked by the filter, or URLs that are blocked, regardless of the filter settings.
+This feature evaluates each web page as it's loaded, and identifies and blocks unsuitable content.
+You can also add URLs that you don't want checked by the filter.
+Or, block specific URLs, regardless of Apple's filter settings.

       - **Permitted URLs**: **Add** the URLs you want to allow.
 These URLs bypass Apple's web filter.